dtgoitia/vscode-markdown-contacts-ci-test/README.md

 ### 0.0.4

+* Add instructions to manually publish package
+* Add NPM script to manually publish package
-* Document previous releases.
+* Document previous releases
-* Document how to debug the extension in VSCode.
+* Document how to debug the extension in VSCode
-* Update dependencies.
+* Update dependencies

 ### 0.0.3

-* Add contributes to enable schema for the settings of the extension.
+* Add contributes to enable schema for the settings of the extension

 ### 0.0.2